w3c/webappsec/specs/subresourceintegrity/spec.markdown

 {:.example}

-Scripts, of course, are not the only resource type which would benefit from integrity validation.
+Scripts, of course, are not the only response type which would benefit from integrity validation.
 The scheme specified here also applies to `link` and future versions of the specification are likely to expand this coverage.